 - The nominated Safeguarding Governor for child protection within the Sphere Federation is Mandy Quayle. - They are responsible for liaising with the Headteacher / Designated Staff over all matters regarding child protection issues.
-The role is strategic rather than operational they will not be involved in concerns about individual pupils. - The nominated Safeguarding Governor will support the DSL in their role from the perspective of ensuring the allocation of funding and resource is sufficient to meet the current safeguarding and child protection activity. - The DSL and named safeguarding governor are responsible for providing an annual report to the governing body of child protection activity.
-The local authority annual review monitoring return for safeguarding should be sufficient as an annual report for governors. - The DSL must ensure that the annual review child protection monitoring submission is completed and returned in a timely manner to the local authority / LCSB.
-The return must be signed by the Chair of Governors to confirm that it is an accurate reflection of the safeguarding arrangements of the school.
+The role is strategic rather than operational they will not be involved in concerns about individual pupils. - The nominated Safeguarding Governor will support the DSL in their role from the perspective of ensuring the allocation of funding and resource is sufficient to meet the current safeguarding and child protection activity. - In the event that an allegation of abuse is made against the headteacher, the chair of governors, Rachel Greenhalgh, will act as the 'case manager'. - The governing body, along with the senior leadership, are responsible for satisfying themselves and obtaining written assurances from any relevant school lettings and an alternative / off site providers and provisions that their safeguarding arrangements are secure and in keeping with KCSIE.
+Sphere Federation use the following alternative or off-site providers and have written evidence of safeguarding arrangements: